Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Abstract

 \section{Abstract}

-This paper reports several new classes of weakly unstable recurrent solutions of the 2+1-dimensional Euler equation on a square domain with periodic boundary conditions.
-These solutions have a number of remarkable properties which distinguish them from analogous solutions of the Navier-Stokes equation describing transitional flows.
-First of all, they come in high-dimensional continuous families.
+This paper reports several new classes of unstable recurrent solutions of the {two-dimensional Euler equation} on a square domain with periodic boundary conditions. {These solutions are in many ways analogous to recurrent solutions of the Navier-Stokes equation which are often referred to as exact coherent structures.
+In particular, we find that recurrent solutions of the Euler equation are dynamically relevant: they faithfully reproduce large-scale flows in simulations of turbulence at very high Reynolds numbers.
+On the other hand, these solutions have a number of properties which distinguish them from their Navier-Stokes counterparts.} First of all, recurrent solutions of the Euler equation come in infinite-dimensional continuous families.
 Second, solutions of different types are connected, e.g., an equilibrium can be smoothly continued to a traveling wave or a time-periodic state.
-Third, and most important, many of these solutions are dynamically relevant for turbulent flow at high Reynolds numbers.
-Specifically, we find that turbulence in numerical simulations exhibits large-scale coherent structures resembling some of our time-periodic solutions both frequently and over long temporal intervals.
-Such solutions are analogous to exact coherent structures originally introduced in the context of transitional flows.
+Third, and most important, {they are only weakly unstable and, as a result, fully-developed turbulence mimics some of these solutions} remarkably frequently and over unexpectedly long temporal intervals.